xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * 4. paste the selection into the package named private
   * 5. The downgrade dialog should report that the component reference will be downgraded, select ok
   * 6. Result 1 - The satisfaction_test component diagram no longer shows compp-1 (it has been moved to "private".
-  * 7. Result 2 - The component reference to comp1 is present in satisfaction_test, but the satisfaction is no longer present.
+  * 7. Result 2 - The component reference to comp1 and the satisfaction are no longer present.
   * 8. select undo
   * 9. The mode is restored
   * 10. select redo